Standards Design principles Practical applications

 Figure 4.1.7.12.-A Source: NBCC 2020

-Key Takeaway: Don’t mix them up!
+Design reminder: Don’t mix them up.
 Use the separate surface pressures for your cladding design and the net pressures for your structural design.
 It’s a simple distinction that prevents over- or under-designing your canopy components.

 2. Parapets